Rafał Grzelak (footballer, born 1988)

-Rafał Grzelak (born 7 August 1988) is a Polish footballer who plays as a left-back or centre-back for Wigry Suwałki.
+Rafał Grzelak (born 7 August 1988) is a Polish footballer who plays as a left-back or centre-back for V liga Masovia club Ożarowianka Ożarów Mazowiecki.

 Career

 Club

 Born in Mława, Grzelak was released from Wisła Płock on 30 June 2011.

 In July 2011, he joined Dolcan Ząbki.

 He signed a two-year contract with Scottish Premiership club Heart of Midlothian in June 2017.

 On 13 August 2020, he returned to Korona Kielce.